 By: Ali Buis, University Communications Intern

-Raised by Florida State alumnus, double major Serena Baldwin of Orlando, Fla., always dreamt of being a Seminole.
+Florida State University senior Serena Baldwin always dreamed of being a Seminole.

+The native of Orlando, Fla., was raised by an FSU alumnus, and once she attended her first football game, she knew her heart belonged to the garnet and gold.

-“After attending my first football game during my senior year of high school and being delighted by the iconic architecture and landscape of FSU’s campus, my mind was made up,” Baldwin said.
+“I was delighted by the iconic architecture and landscape of FSU’s campus, and my mind was made up,” Baldwin said.

-The double major in political science and sociology said her interest in these fields stems from her awareness in food agricultural policy.
+For Baldwin, it was the right decision.
+She has excelled academically, while discovering a career path she is passionate about.
+A double major in political science and sociology, she said her interest in these fields stems from her awareness in food agricultural policy.

 “Public health and environmental objectives can no longer be subordinated to the interests of big agribusiness,” Baldwin said.
-“I want to fight for consumer protection against toxic chemicals in food and cosmetic products.”
+“I want to fight for consumer protection against toxic chemicals in food.”

-Throughout her time at FSU, Baldwin has been a multiple recipient of the President’s List honors and the Freshman Merit Scholarship, along with being a member of Phi Eta Sigma National Freshman Honors Society and Omicron Delta Kappa National Leadership Honors Society.
+Baldwin has shined in the classroom, earning multiple President’s List honors and a Freshman Merit Scholarship, along with membership in the Phi Eta Sigma National Freshman Honors Society and Omicron Delta Kappa National Leadership Honors Society.
+But her experiences outside the classroom have helped her shape her future.

-“It’s important to be involved in organizations or roles that push you out of your comfort zone and to interact with people you wouldn’t ordinarily, because under those conditions I believe true personal growth happens,” Baldwin said.
-“Apart from personal growth I think that being involved is the best way to make an impact on the FSU community.”

 Baldwin was selected as a 2017 Social Science Scholar during her junior year, which presented her with an opportunity to do an internship with the Northeast Organic Farming Association of Vermont during the summer.
-This internship led her to an interest in the Real Food Challenge; a student led food movement that leverages the power of youth and universities to create a healthy, fair and sustainable food system.
+This internship led her to an interest in the Real Food Challenge; a student-led food movement that leverages the power of youth and universities to create a healthy, fair and sustainable food system.

-“This [Real Food Challenge] movement presented a perfect representation of how he goals of diverse food movements recognized the need to craft a common language, establish clear goals, and mobilize their efforts toward the real food system challenge,” Baldwin said.
+“This [Real Food Challenge] movement presented a perfect representation of how the goals of diverse food movements recognized the need to craft a common language, establish clear goals, and mobilize their efforts toward the real food system challenge,” Baldwin said.

 The Real Food Challenge inspired Baldwin’s honor thesis, the Social Movement Manual.
-The primary goal of the movement is to shift $1 billion of existing university food budgets away from industrial farms and junk food and towards local/community-based, fair, ecologically sound and humane food sources —what they call “real food” — by 2020.
+The primary goal of the movement is to shift existing university food budgets towards community-based, fair, ecologically sound and humane food sources — or “real food” — by 2020.

 FSU has recently transitioned to a new dining provider, Sodexo, an institutional food service provider that signed a transparency agreement with the Real Food Challenge in 2013.
 This agreement set up a process for students to collaborate with Sodexo managers to collect and analyze purchasing data using the Real Food Calculator and accomplish the goals outlined in the campus commitment.

-“I can only hope my experiences will have lasting effects on the Florida State community, but if I have genuinely improved the health and well-being of even one student then I have been successful,” Baldwin said.
+“I can only hope my experiences will have lasting effects on the Florida State community,” Baldwin said.
+“If I have genuinely improved the health and well-being of even one student, then I have been successful.”

-Being awarded and IDEA grant allowed Baldwin to conduct research utilizing a social movements theory framework to better understand coalition building within the food movement.
-She is creating a Social Movement Manual for implementing the Real Food Challenge at FSU that she presented at the Undergraduate Research Showcase this fall.
+An FSU IDEA grant allowed Baldwin to conduct research utilizing the framework of the social movement theory to better understand coalition building within the food movement.
+She presented her findings at the Undergraduate Research Showcase this fall.

-Baldwin is grateful for professor Annette Schwabe for providing her the encouragement to challenge her academic abilities leading her to pursue an honors thesis.
+Baldwin is grateful to Annette Schwabe, a faculty member in the department of sociology, for providing encouragement to challenge her academic abilities and pursue an honors thesis.